 Our technical expertise and ‘day one’ experience in multiple U.S. Internet gambling markets will enable the Sault Tribe to capture their share of the online opportunity and we thank them for their trust in forming this relationship with GAN and our major U.S. casino operator client whose identity will be confirmed in due course.
 We are incredibly excited to bring real money Internet gambling to Michigan, which remains at the core of our mission, strategy and purpose in the United States.

-December 2019 saw real progress made in bringing online gaming to reality in the state.
+December 2019 saw real progress made in bringing MI online gaming to reality.
 Governor Gretchen Whitmer signed a package of bills into effect on December 20, 2019 that legalized online poker in Michigan along with online casino games and online sports betting.

 At the time Whitmer was quoted as saying: “My top priority in signing this legislation was protecting and investing in the School Aid Fund, because our students deserve leaders who put their education first.”